unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 #### Step 3: Calculation of affected area estimates for all indicators

-Using the shapefile of the affected area produced in Step 2, Parties should calculate affected area estimates of all indicators for SOs 1 to 4.
+Using the geospatial data of the affected area produced in Step 2, Parties should calculate affected area estimates of all indicators for SOs 1 to 4.

 Trends.Earth can be used to run these calculations on the affected area defined.
-When calculating the indicators in Trends.Earth, Parties should upload the shapefile of the affected area produced in Step 2 and use it as the area of analysis.
+When calculating the indicators in Trends.Earth, Parties should upload the geospatial data of the affected area produced in Step 2 and use it as the area of analysis.
 Parties should refer to the Trends.Earth documentation for further information on how to use their own area file in the calculations.
 Once the indicators have been calculated in Trends.Earth and are ready for packaging for upload to PRAIS, Parties should ensure that the checkbox indicating the results are for Affected Areas only is ticked in Trends.Earth.
 This will ensure that when the results are uploaded to the PRAIS platform the results will automatically populate the Affected Area forms.
 However, any uploaded geospatial information for affected areas will overwrite any existing national data in PRAIS.
 Parties may also manually fill in the affected area forms with the required information.

 For non-geospatial indicators (e.g., SO2-1, SO2-2, SO4-2 and SO 4-3), Parties may wish to assess the availability of sub-national information specific to the affected areas defined in Step 1, and report it in the forms provided.